shish/shimmie2/README.txt

 Shimmie Alpha
 ~~~~~~~~~~~~~
+If you're reading this on github and looking for the stable version, go
+to the top of the page -> switch branches -> pick a stable branch.
+To do
+similarly with a git clone, "git checkout -b my_2.X origin/branch_2.X"

 This code is for people who want to write extensions compatible with the
 next version of shimmie.
 You can run a production site with it if you're
 feeling brave, but it's not recommended.